-Richter Boudreau is a son of local celebrity Cynthia who is not very successful and works as a film critic for local newspaper.
-In a short time he loses his job, heritage, and one of ...
+Richter Boudreau, the son of local celebrity Cynthia, is not very successful and works as a film critic for a local newspaper.
+In a short time he loses his job and his heritage, and one of ...

 9 of 12 people found this review helpful.

 Was this review helpful to you?